pazner/libCEED/julia/LibCEED.jl/docs/src/index.md

 #### User Q-functions

-With libCEED.jl, it is much easier to write dimension-independent user-defined Q-functions that automatically work on the GPU.
+With LibCEED.jl, it is much easier to write dimension-independent user-defined Q-functions that automatically work on the GPU.
 See the [related documentation](UserQFunctions.md) for more information.